ferranpujolcamins/GarminApps/README.md

-# Garmin Data Fields
+# Garmin Apps
-This repository contains the code of several data fields for Garmin devices compatible with ConnectIQ.
+This repository contains the code of several data fields, watch faces and apps for Garmin devices compatible with ConnectIQ.

 ### Did you found an error?
-If you found a a problem with any of the data fields, or something is not working as you'd expect, please [open a new issue](https://github.com/ferranpujolcamins/GarminDataFields/issues/new/choose).
+If you found a a problem with any of the apps, or something is not working as you'd expect, please [open a new issue](https://github.com/ferranpujolcamins/GarminApps/issues/new/choose).

 ### Do you need help?
-If you have any questions about the data fields, you need help, you want to share a feature idea, or anything else, please [start a discussion](https://github.com/ferranpujolcamins/GarminDataFields/discussions/new).
+If you have any questions about the apps, you need help, you want to share a feature idea, or anything else, please [start a discussion](https://github.com/ferranpujolcamins/GarminApps/discussions/new).

 ### Do you want to contribute?
 See [Contributing](CONTRIBUTING.md).

 ### Donations
-You can use all the data fields for free.
+You can use all the apps for free.
 However, you can show your appreciation by making a donation.
 Any amount is very appreciated!
 Among other things, this helps me get more devices to test my fields on.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate/?business=SNYLYZW7C6NMQ&no_recurring=0&item_name=I+really+appreciate+your+contribution%21+I%27m+glad+you+found+my+work+useful.&currency_code=EUR)

-## Fields in this repository
+## Apps in this repository
-### TargetHr
+### TargetHr data field
 A data field that displays the current workout step target heart rate, in beats per minute.

 [![Download](https://img.shields.io/badge/Download-connect%20IQ-blue)](https://apps.garmin.com/en-US/apps/a686aad7-0747-47e9-b61f-83e44aa7ea3a)